bryanhannes/bryanhannes.github.io/_posts/2022-12-05-tutorial-run-qwik-in-docker.markdown

-The *entry.express.tsx* file is going to be the startup file of the application.
+The `entry.express.tsx` file is going to be the startup file of the application.

 <img src="/assets/running-qwik-in-docker/results-after-express-installed.jpg" alt="Generated Express Adaptor folder structure" title="Generated Express Adaptor folder structure">

 ## Creating the dockerfile

-Add a new Dockerfile to the root of your project with the following content.
+Add a new Dockerfile to the root of the Qwik project with the following content.

 ```Dockerfile
 # Intermediate docker image to build the bundle in and install dependencies